loganstillings/MelodyGenerator/README.md

 ## Dependencies

 This work makes use of several packages, which are directly imported in the browser.
-You do not need to do any additional steps to download the correct packages other than the initial inistallation of express using npm.
+You do not need to do any additional steps to download the correct packages other than the initial installation of express using npm.
 The dependencies used are:

 - [Magenta.js](https://goo.gl/magenta/js) - used for integrating Magenta's [Improv_rnn](https://github.com/magenta/magenta/tree/master/magenta/models/improv_rnn) model with browser-ready javascript code